-In 1756, the regiment was supposed to be part of a corps that should be used as an auxiliary of the Austrian Army.
+In 1756, the regiment was supposed to be part of a corps destined to assist the Austrian Army.

 In May 1757, a corps under Chevert left Neuss to join the Army of the Lower Rhine in Breda.
 This corps consisted of Vaubécourt Infanterie and Condé Infanterie and of Rochefoucauld-Langeac Cavalerie.
 At the end of June, the regiment was at the camp of Bielefeld with d'Estrées's main corps for the planned invasion of Hanover.
 On July 1, always under Chevert, a corps consisting of Picardie Infanterie (4 bns), Vaubécourt Infanterie (2 bns), Condé Infanterie (2 bns), one regiment of Grenadiers Royaux (2 bns), the Carabiniers and 20 guns left Bielefeld.
 On July 2, they arrived at Hervorden from where they set off for Hoya on July 8.
 A few days later, on July 26, the regiment was at the Battle of Hastenbeck where it was part of the centre under the Marquis de Contades.
 After the victory, the regiment encamped at Grosselsen near Hameln with the main body of the Army of the Lower Rhine from July 31 to August 2.
 It then participated in the conquest of Hanover and in the capture of Minden and Hanover.
 At the end of the year, it took its winter-quarters in the first line of the French army at Osterode and Harzberg.
 On December 25, along with Aquitaine Infanterie and La Marine Infanterie, it forced the passage of the Aller at the bridge of Alten-Zell and occupied the town of Celle (Zell).